qiminchen/CoralNet/NAUTILUS.md

   5. Create a bucket by running the command line, change the `--region` based on your location:

-          aws s3api create-bucket --bucket bucket-name --region us-west-2
+          $ aws s3api create-bucket --bucket bucket-name --region us-west-2

   6. Test the connection by running the command line:

-          aws s3 ls s3://bucket-name/
+          $ aws s3 ls s3://bucket-name/

 ### Spawn cluster
 Refer to [Running](https://pacificresearchplatform.org/userdocs/running/jupyter/) for more details.
 Nautilus has two types of cluster: `Pod` and `Job`

 - `Pod`: You can only request 2-GPU and 8G CPU RAM at most as the pod example will be automatically destroyed in 6 hours.
 Using `Pod` for interactive debugging is suggested.
+Refer to [POD](https://pacificresearchplatform.org/userdocs/running/jupyter/) for more details.

   Copy and save the following code to `e.g. pod_example.yml` file, change the profiles to which the arrows point and remove them before saving the file: